Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Jace Talk: Massive Bases, Multiplayer lag, and Dedicated Servers https://clips.twitch.tv/RealPrettiestKoalaBloodTrail
 * Q&A: Dedicated Servers, start building a community around that? https://clips.twitch.tv/EagerPeacefulMonkeyDoubleRainbow

+## August 25th, 2020
+* Q&A: Dedicated Servers update? https://clips.twitch.tv/AgitatedAltruisticAnacondaStinkyCheese
+* Q&A: Will Dedicated Servers be available on Linux, or Windows? https://clips.twitch.tv/SeductiveInnocentFerretHeyGirl
+* Q&A: Linux would be useful for Servers https://clips.twitch.tv/UglyAwkwardCiderSSSsss
+* Q&A: Will the Server source code be available for Custom Mods, or with pre-compiled binaries? https://clips.twitch.tv/ShinyFunnyJellyfishSMOrc

 # Maps

 ## July 28th, 2020